gunannan1/DistributedSystem/README.md

 java -jar ActivityStreamerClient.jar -u user1 -rp 8001 -rh localhost
 ```

-3. Start a terminate and useing telnet to simulate a client in following steps
+3. Start a terminate and using telnet to simulate a client in following steps

 - start telent session